jonrau1/ElectricEye/README.md

 - **139** Supported CSP & SaaS Asset Components across all Services
 - **111** ElectricEye Auditors

-The tables of supported Services and Checks have been migrated to the respective per-Provider setup documentation linked above in [Using ElectricEye](#configuring-electricey).
+The tables of supported Services and Checks have been migrated to the respective per-Provider setup documentation linked above in [Configuring ElectricEye](#configuring-electriceye).

 ## Contributing